 Statement of Benefit to California:

+We have isolated a human neural stem cell line from embryonic stem cells with midbrain properties that we believe is optimal for developing a potential therapeutic product to treat Parkinson’s disease.
+However the molecular determinants controlling the generation of the dopaminergic neurons are still not fully understood, which could compromise the success of the product development and the therapeutic strategy.
+We have proposed three aims to define the core transcriptional regulatory circuit controlling the generation of the A9 dopaminergic neurons, the type of cells that consistently promote functional recovery after transplantation in animals models of PD.
+This will enable us to induce not only pure dopaminergic neuronal populations but to also control the production and proportion of dopaminergic neurons in the human neural stem cell cultures and preparations for therapeutic use.
 We believe these experiments will provide the foundation for developing a consistent, predictable, safe and efficacious cellular product for Parkinson’s disease patients.
 This technology will generate intellectual property that will be made available for California based companies to develop and commercialize.
 All tools and technologies that we develop will be made available to all Californian based scientists in non-profit and industrial organizations.
 We expect that the money spent on this project will benefit the California research community and will accelerate the research toward developing an efficacious and safe cellular product for treating Parkinson’s disease.